Family movie night? There's an app for that

 Products & Purchases

 Several products, including candy, soda, and sportswear brands, are mentioned, but mostly as examples of the ways kids are marketed to.

 Parents need to know that this is exactly the kind of book you hope your kids will find and love -- showing the best examples of kids and adults behaving in caring, intelligent, and positive ways.

+LUNCH MONEY is as remarkable for what it doesn't have as for what it does -- suspense without villains, humor without pandering, excitement without violence.
+Not to mention independent children without killing off the adults or making them all morons.
 Nobody else seems to be able to do what Andrew Clements does: He takes the environment that is most familiar and meaningful to children, school, and writes stories that take place there in language so clear and lively that even inexperienced and reluctant readers can blaze through it in a haze of pleasure.
 And his stories are so packed with intellectual depth, emotional power, and understanding of the human heart that each of his books rockets to the top of read-aloud and discussion group lists.